tobias-weiss-ai-xr/opendesk-edu/docs/architecture.md

 ## Intercom Service / Silent Login

 The Intercom Service is deployed in the context of Nubus.
-Its role is to enable cross-application integration based on the user's browser interaction as handling authentication when the frontend of an application has to call the API from another application is often a challenge.
+Its role is to enable cross-application integration based on the user's browser interaction, as handling authentication when the frontend of an application has to call the API from another application is often challenging.

 To establish a session with the Intercom Service, applications can use the silent login feature within an iframe.

 Currently, only OX AppSuite and Element are using the frontend-based integration.

-**Links**
+**Links:**
 - [Intercom Service upstream documentation](https://docs.software-univention.de/intercom-service/latest/index.html).

 ## Central Contacts

-OX App Suite is managing contacts in openDesk.
+OX App Suite is responsible for managing contacts in openDesk.
 Therefore, Nextcloud's PHP backend is using the OX AppSuite's middleware Contacts API to
 - create a new contact in the user's contacts folder when a file is shared with an unknown email address.
 - retrieve contacts from the user's contacts folder to support search-as-you-type when starting to share a file.